alipsgh/codes-for-moa/tutorial.md

   <img src="/img/02_maven_2.png" width="50%" />
 </p>

-If you encounter a wizard for "Setup Maven plugin connectors", simply overlook it by clicking the `Finish` button.
+If you encounter a wizard for "Setup Maven plugin connectors", you can overlook it by clicking the `Finish` button.
 MOA's packages should be imported as below:

 <p align="center">
   <img src="/img/03_eclipse.png" width="60%" />